Account Info

 🔍 Insights of Shorting Stocks during Various Times

-Shorting Stocks under a Down Market 📅
+Shorting Stocks in a Down Market 📅

 @BelleWeather asked about examples of strategies for trading during down markets and how shorting fits into this.
 Sarge responded that in a significantly down market, he believes it's better to either buy or stay out of the way to avoid catching a falling knife.
 In a bear market with a recession, poor corporate earnings, etc., you may preserve capital and possibly move to higher cash levels.
 Even if interest rates aren't ideal, preserving capital allows you to seize opportunities when the market eventually offers discounted opportunities.
 While this is easier said than done, it’s an important consideration during tough markets.